jim-schwoebel/allie/tests/readme.md

 Where the 'audio' is the type of file you want to automatically generate and the /Users/jimschwoebel/allie/train_dir/one is the directory you'd like to put the files.

 By default, this script generates 20 files at a time and does things like record ambient sound for audio.
 You can automatically generate csv, audio, text, image, and video files this way :-)

-## Work-in-progress (to add later)

-Here are some tests we are working to add in:
-- tests that the data schema is proper (as defined in various sections of the document) for all featurizers.
-Perhaps refactor code to inherit this from one location so that it does not have typos into the future.
-- test ability to spin up YAML files for trained models (if create_YAML==True in settings.json)
-- multi-class (3+) modeling outside of 2 things.